osynge/whenenv/README.md

 ### Format notes:

-(A) Has a script attribute which will need to execute before its finsihed.
+* Has a script attribute which will need to execute before its finished.
-(B) This script will populate the goals name space withthe variables "GIT_SRC",
-    "GIT_DEST" and "GIT_TAG_FILTER"
+* This script will populate the goals name space with the variables "GIT_SRC", "GIT_DEST" and "GIT_TAG_FILTER"

 After  "whenenv_source.json" provides "whenenv_source", we will still need to process "checkout_source".

-5 files provide "checkout_source" and the most specific will be selected.
+In total 5 files provide "checkout_source" and the most specific will be selected.

     git_checkout_gitbuildpackage.json
     git_checkout_tag.json